whiteowly/Secret-Santa/README.md

-Trying to do Secret Santa but you can't do it due to distance and inconveniences?
-Don't worry @secretSanta_pickerBot has got you!
-Add it to your telegram group join the santa group then hit draw! you'll recieve a dm telling you whose secret Santa you are!
+>Add it to your group
+>join using the /join command
+>let the admin draw using the /draw command
+>check your dms and see whose secret santa you are!